Arabi, Louisiana: March

 On March 22, 2022, an intense EF3 tornado struck Arabi just after 7:30 p.m.
 CDT, resulting in widespread damage along Friscoville Avenue, St. Bernard Highway, and Judge Perez Drive.
 Numerous homes were severely damaged or destroyed, cars were tossed, and many trees and power poles were snapped.
 Arabi Elementary School was damaged as well, and a brewery and a church were also destroyed.
 The tornado had originated near Gretna before passing through Arabi and continuing to New Orleans East.
 One person was killed, and several others were injured.
 Large metal transmission towers sustained major damage, and Arabi was left without power for days after the tornado.

 December

 On December 14, 2022, just nine months after the EF3 tornado struck the area, a strong EF2 tornado struck Arabi at around 4:00 p.m.
 CDT, again causing severe damage to the area.
 Homes in Arabi sustained significant structural damage, trees and power lines were downed, and the same brewery that was destroyed in the March tornado was destroyed once again.
 No fatalities occurred, though six people were injured.

 Geography

 Arabi is located at 29°57′27″N 89°59′56″W (29.957554, -89.998994).

 According to the United States Census Bureau, the CDP has a total area of 2.1 sqmi, of which 1.8 sqmi is land and 0.3 sqmi is water.

 Demographics

+Arabi first appeared as a census designated place in the 1980 U.S. Census.

-As of the 2020 United States census, there were 4,533 people, 1,683 households, and 961 families residing in the CDP.
+In 2010, there were 2,709 people in Arabi; and by the 2020 United States census, there were 4,533 people, 1,683 households, and 961 families residing in the CDP.